Bakker-Martijn/Bakker-Martijn/README.md

 #### About

-- [ ] 📫 How to reach me: Contact@Martijn-Bakker.com
+- 📫 How to reach me: Contact@Martijn-Bakker.com
-- [x] 🏢 Currently working as a: Systems engineer
+- 🏢 Currently working as a: Systems engineer
-- [-] 🌍 Based in the: Netherlands
+- 🌍 Based in the: Netherlands